-The periods during which the calendar days are not counted in relation to requesting information from a claimant under section 58 of the SRC Act are intended to operate in conjunction with the 'refuse to deal with' provision prescribed by subsection 58(3).
+The 'stop-clock' measures in relation to requesting information from a claimant under section 58 of the SRC Act are intended to operate in conjunction with the 'refuse to deal with' provision prescribed by subsection 58(3).
 That is, where a claimant refuses, or fails, without reasonable excuse, to comply with a notice issued under subsection 58(1), the relevant authority may refuse to deal with the claim until the claimant gives the relevant authority the information sought.
 Where a 'refuse to deal with' under subsection 58(3) is in effect, the calendar day count in relation to making a determination under section 14 will remain paused.